 The IRS mileage allowance covers all operating costs of the vehicle (including fuel and insurance); therefore no other vehicle expense reimbursements will be made.
 However, tolls and fees such as ferry, bridge, tunnel, road and parking charges will be reimbursed if duly noted in the daily travel-mileage log.
 Under no circumstances will fees for any kind of traffic/parking violation be reimbursed.

 B. Reimbursement Rates for Local Usage of Personal Vehicles: Within the metropolitan Chicago area, Loyola will reimburse the driver for mileage by the most direct route, parking expenses, and toll fees.
 For trips outside of routine inter-campus travel, travelers should submit documentation (MapQuest or Google Maps) detailing the distance travelled.
-Travelers should use these distances for inter-campus travel, and explain occasional exceptions due to road or traffic conditions on the expense report:
+Travelers should use the following distances for inter-campus travel, and explain occasional exceptions due to road or traffic conditions on the expense report:

 Parking expense incurred while conducting LUC business will be reimbursed at cost at the discretion of the division leader or Vice President, based on the business needs and expense policy of that division.
 Employees are encouraged to use LUC shuttle buses or courtesy business parking at other Loyola campuses whenever it is available.
 Employees based on one campus who have frequent business on another campus may obtain reimbursement for the continuous availability of key-card parking at the other campus, only if they demonstrate that this is less expensive than reimbursement on an occasion-by-occasion basis.

 C. Personal Vehicle Accidents while on University Business: In limited circumstances, the University's liability insurance will provide excess coverage (above that provided by the employee's insurer) on other liabilities incurred - if the accident occurred on a direct route, as outlined above.
 However, to ensure full communication and disclosure between all parties should an accident occur, the driver should immediately contact: